wangpengnorman/SAR-Strong-Baseline-for-Text-Recognition/README.md

 ## License

 This code is only for academic purpose.
-For commercial purpose, please contact us.
+For commercial purpose, please contact us (peng.wang@nwpu.edu.cn).